mackerelio/mackerel-agent-plugins/mackerel-plugin-jvm/README.md

 14822 Jps
 ```

 Please choose an arbitrary name as `javaname` when you use `pidfile` option.
-It is used as a graph label.
+It is used as a mertric name and graph label.

 ## User to execute this plugin